What Is an Edge Server and How Does it Work?

 • Reduced bandwidth requirement (and cost): An edge server reduces the need to exchange data with external networks.
 This capability leads to lower network bandwidth requirements and reduced costs.

-• Better data security: Fewer data transmissions to external locations and shorter times in transit mean fewer open connections and opportunities for cyberattacks.
+• Better data security: With fewer data transmissions to external locations and shorter transit times, there are fewer open connections and opportunities for cyberattacks.
 Also, since you no longer store or process data on a centralized system, you limit the consequences of a successful data breach.

 • Better availability: Even if the origin server goes down, edge servers can maintain the functions in the local network.
 This capability is good for customer experience but vital for healthcare apps and critical control systems.